m3g/MolSimToolkit.jl/docs/src/molecular_minimum_distances.md

 ### System build and update

 If the molecular minimum distances will be computed many times for similar systems, it is possible to construct the system and update its properties.
-The use of the interface of `CellListMap.PeriodicSystems` is required (requires `CellListMap` version `0.7.24` or greater).
+The use of the interface of `CellListMap` is required (requires `CellListMap` version `0.7.24` or greater).

 For example, let us build one system with a protein and water: